Testing the coupling of dark radiations in light of the Hubble tension: Methodology

 \section{Methodology}

-In this work, we consider a contribution of SIdr to $N_{\rm eff}$ by introducing the temperature ratio $\xi_x$ between dark radiations and photons as a free parameter.
-Since it is the value $N_{\rm eff}$ that directly affects observations, the combination of $\xi_x$ and the flavor of the dark radiations $N_x$ introduces degeneracy, as discussed in Section~\ref{sec:effects_perturbation}, allowing for the possibility of additional sterile neutrinos or just three active neutrinos.
-Another free parameter in our analysis is the effective self-interacting strength $\log_{10}G_{\rm eff}$, appearing in Eq.~\eqref{eq:boltzmann_hierarchy} through $\dot\tau_x$.
-Because of the degeneracy between $G_{\rm eff}$ and $T_x$ in the differential optical depth, it is important to note that when comparing models with different $\xi_x$, the interacting strength should be scaled according to the relationship proposed by \cite{das2023magnificent}:
+In this work, we consider the contribution of SIdr to $N_{\rm eff}$ by introducing the temperature ratio $\xi_{\rm si}$ between SIdr and photons as a free parameter.
+Since it is the value $N_{\rm eff}$ that directly affects observations, the combination of $\xi_{\rm si}$ and the flavor of the SIdr $N_{\rm si}$ introduces degeneracy, as discussed in Section~\ref{sec:effects_perturbation}, \lzy{we therefore work with $N_{\rm si}=4$ throughout this paper, inspired by the flavors of active and sterile neutrinos. $N_{\rm si}$ shouldn't be confused with $\tilde N_{\rm si}$, the latter is the effective species number considering the temperature difference. $N_{\rm si}$ can be set arbitrarily, as the data can only constrain the combination of $N_{\rm si}$ and $\xi_{\rm si}$} Another free parameter in our analysis is the effective self-interacting strength $\log_{10}[G_{\rm eff}/{\rm MeV^{-2}}]$, appearing in Eq.~\eqref{eq:boltzmann_hierarchy} through $\dot\tau_{\rm si}$.
+Note that because of the degeneracy between $G_{\rm eff} ~\&~ \xi_{\rm si}$ and $N_{\rm si}~\&~\xi_{\rm si}$, when comparing models with different $N_{\rm si}$, the $G_{\rm eff}$ should be scaled according to \cite{das2023magnificent}